Course Catalog

 Credit: 3

 This course is an introductory course about basic computer networking concepts and computer hardware.
 It will provide a foundation for anyone needing basic computer knowledge.
-It covers network and hardware terminology, hardware devices, network protocols, topologies, and connections.
+It covers network and hardware terminology, hardware devices, network protocols, topologies and connections.
 The student will get hands-on experience adding and replacing hardware and network components.

 Lecture: 2